 - Federate an ArcGIS Server site with your portal.

 - Add Portal for ArcGIS to your organization's reverse proxy server.
-If you're not using a reverse proxy server, it's recommended you assign a friendly name to the machine hosting ArcGIS Web Adaptor.
+If you're not using a reverse proxy server, it's recommended that you assign a friendly name to the machine hosting ArcGIS Web Adaptor.

 If you configure a friendly DNS name after setting up your portal, existing items in the portal may become unusable, as they will include the nonfriendly name.
-You'll need to manually re-create each item in order to use them again.
+You'll need to manually re-create each item to use them again.